Import your blog into HubSpot

 Your blog import will update to Import in progress status.
 Once the import is complete, the status will update to Import completed.

 If there are any errors during the import process, the status will update to Import succeeded with some errors.
 You can review the details by clicking More > View details.
+If you retry the import process with a new blog post link, any errors from the original import will be reset.

 Next steps: set up your blog in HubSpot